glyaea/glyaea.github.io/posts/truth-or-dare-against-perfect-opponents.md

 1. **Truth.** Answering a particular question.
 2. **Dare.** Performing a particular action.

 Against a perfect opponent, what should one choose to minimise harm?
-Here is an argument for Truth.
+Here is a minimax argument for Truth.

 1. A Dare is a request.
 2. A Truth is a request for information.